phaserjs/phaser/README.md

 * Moved 'facing' property from Sprite.body to Sprite.texture (may move to Sprite core)
 * Added Sprite.events.onDragStart and onDragStop
 * A tilemap can now be loaded without a tile sheet, should you just want to get the tile data from it and not render.
+* Added new Sprite.events: onAnimationStart, onAnimationComplete, onAnimationLoop
+* Added in support for the Input component PriorityID value and refactored Input.Pointer to respect it.
+Rollovers are perfect now :)
+* Added 2 new State functions: loadRender and loadUpdate, are called the same as render and update but only during the load process
+* Fixed Input.stopDrag so it fires an onInputUp event as well from the sprite.
+* Added support for a preRender state - very useful for certain types of special effects.
+* Cameras are now limited so they can never be larger than the Game.Stage size.
+* Added a new Button Game Object for easily creating in-game UI and menu systems.
+* Fixed bug where Sprite.alpha wasn't properly reflecting Sprite.texture.alpha.
+* Fixed bug where the hand cursor would be reset on input up, even if the mouse was still over the sprite.
+* Fixed bug where pressing down then moving out of the sprite area wouldn't properly reset the input state next time you moved over the sprite.

 V0.9.6